 - Symptoms.
-Leaves and stems or the orchid wilting in appearance, turning yellow and dying back.
-Roots can appear yellow, brown or black with a mushy texture and a bad smell and eventually turn grey and paper.
+Leaves and stems of the orchid wilt in appearance, turning yellow and dying back.
+Roots can appear yellow, brown, or black with a mushy texture and a bad smell and eventually turn grey and paper.

 - Causes.
-Stem rot, or root rot caused by overhead watering, overwatering, potting soil that retains too much moisture or is too compacted for growing orchids (orchids require aerated soil).
-Cold temperatures lower then 55°F (12°C) also cause orchids to turn yellow.
+Stem rot or root rot is caused by overhead watering, overwatering, or potting soil that retains too much moisture or is too compacted for growing orchids (orchids require aerated soil).
+Cold temperatures lower than 55°F (12°C) also cause orchids to turn yellow.

-Most species of houseplant orchids are either epiphytes (which means they are specially adapted to growing on trees and the roots absorb water vapor from the air around them rather then uptake water from soil) or they grow in loose, gravelly aggregate on the ground with very quick drainage, so that their roots are not sat in standing water or even damp soil.
+Most species of houseplant orchids are either epiphytes (which means they are specially adapted to growing on trees and the roots absorb water vapor from the air around them rather than uptake water from the soil) or they grow in loose, gravelly aggregate on the ground with very quick drainage so that their roots are not sat in standing water or even damp soil.